 Municipalities, parks officials, tourism experts, and environmentalists are asking the state for money to help prevent erosion along some Lake Michigan beaches.
-That was the topic of a summer study committee Wednesday.

 The groups want about $850,000 to go toward a study by the U.S. Army Corps of Engineers to come up with long-term solutions.
 After the study is done, Indiana would be able to ask for federal funding to address beach erosion.
 The groups also wanted money to temporarily reduce erosion by placing sand on beaches.

 The City of Portage, Ogden Dunes, and the Northwest Indiana Regional Development Authority have offered to put forth half the money toward the matching funds needed for the long-term study.